Skip to main content

 2. How will you pay for it?

 Work out what you can afford.
-Are you a cash buyer, or will you need a Buy to Let Mortgage?
-Cumberland Building Society offers useful BTL Mortgages for short-term let holiday properties.
+Are you a cash buyer, or will you need a Buy-to-Let Mortgage?
+Cumberland Building Society offers useful BTL Mortgages for short-term holiday properties.

 Can you afford the monthly repayments?
-All this will help you determine your budget and possible locations to search for a property.
+This will help you determine your budget and possible locations to search for a property.
 For example, a £400,000 property in Croyde, North Devon, would cost a lot less ten miles further along the coast near Bideford.
-Allow around 15% for other attached costs involved in the purchase and essential maintenance, decoration and inventory expenditure to bring the property into a rentable state.
+Allow around 15% for other attached costs involved in the purchase and essential maintenance, decoration, and inventory expenditures to bring the property into a rentable state.

 3. Will you rent it as a holiday home all year round - or just for a few weeks when you don't plan to use it yourself?

 If you want to offset the cost of managing and maintaining your property against revenue from rental, you will need to let it for at least 140 days a year (which means having it on the market a lot longer to hit your target.
-If you want it for your personal use with a few lettings outside that time, you will need to consider tax implications.
+You will need to consider tax implications if you want it for your personal use with a few lettings outside that time.

 4. Old or New?